genropy/genropy_saved/docs/genro/datastore/introduction.rst

       will be informed of changes to the datastore
     * equal: ``=accessed.from.resolver``, reads the datastore content.

-    For more information on absolute and relative paths, check the :ref:`datapath` documentation page.
+    For more information on absolute and relative paths, check the :ref:`datapath` page.

 .. _datastore_access: